mnemonic-bit/CsLanguageFeatures/CsLanguageFeatures/Version11/README.md

 ref fields and scoped ref -- MR
 Improved method group conversion to delegate -- MR

+# File-local types

+File-scoped types are types which can only be seen by source-code which lives in the same file.
+This is similar to the private-modifier tagged on a nested class, which can only be seen by code of the surrounding class definition.

+A common use-case for file-scoped types is for code-generators, which do not want to pollute the namespace of the project where the code generator runs.

 ## Ref Fields and Scoped Refs